openstack-infra/system-config/doc/source/project.rst

 To read about how our systems are managed and how to view or edit those configurations, see :ref:`sysadmin`.

-We also have a a collection of `OpenStack Project Infrastructure Publications
+We also have a a collection of `OpenContrail Project Infrastructure Publications
 <http://docs.opencontrail.org/infra/publications/>`_ where we host slides for
 presentations team members have given about the infrastructure.